benroberts999/ampsci/src/tests/READEME_tests.md

   * _#TEST# text_
 where 'text' can be any text (some label/identifier)

-then, run the python script (from same location as diracSCAS executable!) e.g.,
+then, run the python script (from same location as ampsci executable!) e.g.,
   * _./src/tests/run_tests.py_